Digital Marketing for Startups in 2017: Strategies that Still Work

 Mobile use is at an all-time high and this is not just a seasonal trend.
 Everything is headed to mobile.
 Google’s very own Larry Page knows this and even encourages Google employees to have one day of work done fully on their mobile phone.

-A key component of your digital marketing strategy for startups should be to improve the website’s loading time and use design elements that can be translated to mobile with ease.
+A key component of your digital marketing strategy for startups should be web design and development—improve your website’s loading time, and use design elements that can be translated to mobile with ease.
 Make sure your website is still fully functional even when viewed through a small screen.
 App development is another area to consider, as more people are turning to apps instead of conducting a regular browser search.

 8. Incorporating SEO Elements Early on

-When it comes to digital marketing, startup companies may think SEO can take a backseat as you are building everything else.
+When it comes to digital marketing services, startup companies may think SEO can take a backseat as you are building everything else.
 With often limited investor spending money on SEO – whether outsourced or internally – can seem like a waste.

 Considering how important SEO is, it should be ingrained in the DNA of your business.
 This is not just a project you can work on when things are less hectic.
 From the moment you create your official website, you should already be incorporating on-page SEO elements in it.